cesbit/libqpack/README.md

 # QPack for the C programming language (libqpack)
-Fast and efficient data serializer for the C programming language.
+Fast and efficient data serializer for the C/C++ programming language.
 QPack is originally created for [SiriDB](https://github.com/transceptor-technology/siridb-server) but is now used by a lot of other projects too.

 ---------------------------------------
   * [Installation](#installation)